OotyOoty

 Head-to-head comparison

-FeatureCSV ExportAPI + Code InterpreterMCP Server
+FeatureCSV ExportAPI + Code InterpreterMCP Connector

-Setup time5 minutes30-45 minutes20-30 minutes
+Setup time5 minutes30-45 minutes2-5 minutes (hosted) / 20-30 minutes (self-hosted)

-Data freshnessStale (hours/days)Live per sessionReal-time
+Data freshnessStale (hours/days)Live per sessionLive per prompt

 Session persistenceNonePer session onlyPersistent

-Multi-source analysisManual (multiple CSVs)Possible with multiple APIsNative
+Multi-source analysisManual (multiple CSVs)Possible with multiple APIsNative (one connector covers GA4, GSC, PageSpeed, CrUX)

 What to analyze once connected